panchishin/learn-to-tensorflow/README.md

 Same as Level 2 but also do not refer to the template folder.

 ### Level 4 - Solo
 Do all the challenges without any reference including searching the web.
+Try substituting relu for sigmoid and compare the difference in learning rate and loss.

 ### Beyond Level 4 - The Graduate
 If you've completed Level 4 within three hours then consider yourself graduated.
 It's time to move onto more complex real life applications.